slavov-vili/kit_info/Kontextsensitive_Systeme/05_Improving_Error.md

         * Decision trees sensitive to data (good when training independent classifiers)
         * Rest is test data (Out of Bag Error)
             + Find all models which aren't trained on a sample
-            + Compare majority vote of those with ground truth
+            + Compare majority vote with ground truth
             + Calculate the error over all instances
         * Forests implicitly show confidence of prediction (number of trees which share the prediction)
         * Randomization